Office of the Provost

 The Executive Vice President and Provost collaborates with the President to advance the overall strategic direction of the university—with particular focus on its academic mission, vision, and goals.

-The Provost oversees academic affairs; the colleges and schools; other academic-related units, including accreditation, assessment and curriculum, enrollment services, faculty advancement, global learning, information technology, libraries, career services and student achievement; and all facets of student life, including residential life.
+The Provost oversees academic affairs; the colleges and schools; other academic-related units, including accreditation, assessment and curriculum, enrollment services, faculty advancement, global learning, information technology, libraries and student achievement.

 The Provost plays a leadership role in executing the new strategic plan and in advancing the academic mission and vision of the university.
 The Provost works in a consultative manner with the deans and the faculty to promote excellence, relevance, and impact in their teaching, scholarship, and outreach activities.